Temple car: History

 Stone temple car in the Vitthala Temple built during Vijayanagara Empire, India.

-Temple cars are used during festivals called Ratha Yatra, a procession in a chariot accompanied by the public.
+Temple cars are used during festivals called Ratha Yatra or Rath Yatra is a procession in a chariot accompanied by the public.
 It typically refers to a procession (journey) of deities, people dressed like deities, or simply religious saints and political leaders.
 The term appears in medieval texts of India such as the Puranas, which mention the Ratha Yatra of Surya (Sun god), of Devi (Mother goddess), and of Vishnu.
 These chariot journeys have elaborate celebrations where the individuals or the deities come out of a temple accompanied by the public journeying with them through the Ksetra (region, streets) to another temple or to the river or the sea.
 Sometimes the festivities include returning to the sacrosanctum of the temple.

 Traveler Fa-Hien who visited India during 400 CE notes the way temple car festivals were celebrated in India.

 The cities and towns of this country [Magadha] are the greatest of all in the Middle Kingdom [Mathura through Deccan].
 The inhabitants are rich and prosperous, and vie with one another in the practice of benevolence and righteousness.
 Every year on the eighth day of the second month they celebrate a procession of images.
 They make a four-wheeled car, and on it erect a structure of four storeys by means of bamboos tied together.
 This is supported by a king-post, with poles and lances slanting from it, and is rather more than twenty cubits high, having the shape of a tope.
 White and silk-like cloth of hair is wrapped all round it, which is then painted in various colours.
 They make figures of devas, with gold, silver, and lapis lazuli grandly blended and having silken streamers and canopies hung out over them.
 On the four sides are niches, with a Buddha seated in each, and a Bodhisattva standing in attendance on him.
 There may be twenty cars, all grand and imposing, but each one different from the others.
 On the day mentioned, the monks and laity within the borders all come together; they have singers and skillful musicians; they pay their devotion with flowers and incense.
 The Brahmans come and invite the Buddhas to enter the city.
 These do so in order, and remain two nights in it.
 All through the night they keep lamps burning, have skillful music, and present offerings.
 This is the practice in all the other kingdoms as well.
 The Heads of the Vaisya families in them establish in the cities houses for dispensing charity and medicines.
 All the poor and destitute in the country, orphans, widowers, and childless men, maimed people and cripples, and all who are diseased, go to those houses, and are provided with every kind of help, and doctors examine their diseases.
 They get the food and medicines which their cases require, and are made to feel at ease; and when they are better, they go away of themselves.